Medically reviewed by Katelyn Hagerty, FNP

 When this happens, a lot of telogen hairs are shed — sometimes up to 50 percent — making for a noticeable missing portion of hair.

 If you’ve been noticing a worrying amount of hairs littering your pillows, floor, clothing or hair brush, you may be experiencing telogen effluvium symptoms.
+Note that telogen effluvium and androgenetic alopecia is different.

 Here’s what to look out for: